hbctraining/Intro-to-shell-flipped/lessons/03_working_with_files.md

 Use the shortcut keys to move through your FASTQ file, we will explore these files in more detail later in the workshop.

+#### Searching files with `less`

 `less` also gives you a way of searching through files.

-Just hit the <kbd>/</kbd> key to begin a search.
-Enter the name of the string of characters you would like to search for and hit enter.
-It will jump to the next location where that string is found.
-If you hit <kbd>/</kbd> then <kbd>ENTER</kbd>, `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
-If you are at the end of the file and search for the word "cat", `less` will not find it.
-You need to go to the beginning of the file and search.
+Just type in <kbd>/</kbd> to begin a search, you will see that the `/` will show up at the  bottom of the `less` buffer.
+Now, enter the name of the string of characters you would like to search for and hit the enter key.
+The interface will move to show you the location where that string is found, and highlight the string.
+If you hit <kbd>/</kbd> then <kbd>ENTER</kbd>, `less` will just repeat the previous search.

+`less` searches from the current location and works its way forward.
 For instance, let's search for the sequence `GAGACCC` in our file.
 You can see that we go right to that sequence and can see what it looks like.

+If you start a search when you are at the end of the file, `less` will not find it.
+You need to go to the beginning of the file and search.

 To exit hit <kbd>q</kbd>.
 There are other more sophisticated commands to search through your file (and we will cover these later), but this shortcut search is useful for a quick scan through.
 You can think of it as being analagous to using the <kbd>Ctrl-F</kbd> keystroke when searching on your laptop.

 ### `head` and `tail` commands